How Much Does Building a Pool House Cost in 2025?

 Other Add-Ons

-Additional upgrades can significantly enhance the pool house, making it more enjoyable to use while also increasing your property value.
-Here are a few other add-ons to consider:
+Additional upgrades can significantly enhance the pool house, making it more enjoyable and increasing your property value.
+Consider:

 Does a Pool House Increase Home Value?

-Expect a modest return of 5% to 8%.
+Expect a modest return of 5% to 10%.
 A pool house offers a dedicated space for showers, changing, and relaxation, making it an attractive feature for homeowners and future buyers.
-This additional structure improves outdoor living, increases overall property marketability, and contributes to a greater return on investment.
+But if you’re looking for a better ROI—and you have the budget—you could build a guest house, which has a 55% return.
+This additional structure improves outdoor living and increases property marketability.

 Budgeting for Building a Pool House